fai-saarland/fd-action-policy-testing/README.md

 #### Precomputing Dominance Functions

-If you use an oracle that requires computing a dominance function, you might want to precompute it and store it in a simulation file (in order to load it multiple times).
+If you use an oracle that requires computing a dominance function, you might want to precompute it and pool_store it in a simulation file (in order to load it multiple times).
 You can achieve that by selecting `<search config>` to:

 ```